 - Consider setting up a separate, dedicated account just for ‘spam’.
 Anytime you want to enter a competition, sign up for a discount newsletter or make a one-off purchase at an online store, use your spam account.
 As well as keeping your inbox free of clutter, you won’t risk anything important being hacked into if your ‘spam’ address is compromised.

-Our email accounts are also an avenue through which you might be targetted by scams or social engineering.
+Our email accounts are also an avenue through which you might be targeted by scams or social engineering.
 Social engineering is when people try to manipulate others into giving away personal details, account details or money online.
 These scams often try to tap into basic human-nature or exploit a weakness of a particular group of people.
 Although social engineering can happen in all kinds of online spaces, it most often happens via email, on forums or on social media.
 The golden rules to avoiding social engineering are:

 - If something seems to good to be true – it probably is.

 - Be wary of any emails asking you to update login or account details.

 - Be extremely wary of anything that asks you to send money, especially anything claiming to be a charity or even a friend stuck overseas.